 Protocol - What you must do Guidance - How you should do it Model Court Report forms provide a template for reporting recommendations, based on child welfare decisions, to the court.
 Planning or Next Steps Narrative Decisions not thoroughly captured in another form or document will be covered in the case narrative.
 For example, when the decision for a CPS-A is Services Needed, the next step will be to transfer the case for ongoing services.
-For the example with Mr. Jones above, if the decision was that the child(ren) could not remain in the care of Mr. Jones, next steps would be identified, and the case narrative would list those next steps, who is responsible, and by when they will be completed. nutrative would list those flext steps, who is responsible, and by when they will be completed.
+For the example with Mr. Jones above, if the decision was that the child(ren) could not remain in the care of Mr. Jones, next steps would be identified, and the case narrative would list those next steps, who is responsible, and by when they will be completed.
 North Carolina has developed forms that can be used in place of case narrative to support planning.
-These include but are not limited to: Family Services Agreements for In-Home Services and Permanency Planning Services CFT Safety Planning form (pre-petition form) Temporary Parental Safety Agreements CASE SUMMARIES There are times when, in addition to the ongoing case documentation and/or completion of forms, a summary is required.
-A summary should be created for situations that include (but are not limited to) the following: Transfer: When a case is transferring to another worker or county, except when a summary exists, and Closing: When a case is terminated with a family, except when a summary exists.
+These include but are not limited to: Family Services Agreements for In-Home Services and Permanency PlanningServices CFT Safety Planning form (pre-petition form) Temporary Parental Safety Agreements CASE SUMMARIES There are times when, in addition to the ongoing case documentation and/or completion of forms, a summary is required.
+A summary should be created for situations that include (but are not limited to) the following: • Transfer: When a case is transferring to another worker or county, except when a summary exists, and Closing: When a case is terminated with a family, except when asummary exists.
 For both transfers and closings, the assessment documentation (DSS-5010) includes a case summary.
-For both transfers and closings, the assessment documentation (D33-3010) includes a case summary.
 Transfer summaries should include, but not be limited to: Reason for the case opening, Reason for transfer, Current case participants (including nonresident parents and providers), Current safety and risk concerns, Strengths and needs for family members,